 The House of Representatives introduced a bill regarding Department of Housing and Urban Development regulations and geospatial data, which could have far-reaching consequences on federally-sponsored research, services and programs.

-Positive change can be magnified greatly by putting your expertise into your own messages and sending them to local legistlators and Congressional representatives.
+Positive change can be magnified greatly by contacting your local Congressional representatives to express your own views.

 This page will continue to be updated with actions taken by the AAG.